-Despite living on one income seeming like an overwhelming prospect, with the unemployment rate in the United States at 8% to 9.5% it is probably a smart idea to at least think about it and perhaps set up a plan for living on one income in case the worst happens.
-To help you prepare for living on one income I’ve decided to share my own story about how my husband and I prepared and lived on one income for almost 13 years.
+Living on one income seems like an overwhelming prospect, with the unemployment rate in the United States at 8% to 9.5%.
+However, it is probably a smart idea to at least think about it, and set up a plan for living on one income in case the worst happens.
+In the hopes of helping you prepare, here’s my story about how my husband and I prepared and lived on one income for almost 13 years.

-For some reason after we got married I, not wanting our great love to die with us (What can I say?
-I was melodramatic at 24), had a change of heart and announced that not only did I want kids, but I wanted one of us to stay home with them.
+For some reason after we got married, I, not wanting our great love to die with us (What can I say?
+I was melodramatic at 24), had a change of heart.
+I announced that not only did I want kids, but I wanted one of us to stay home with them.

 Living on one Income: How We Did It